 core language support for inferring the type of a variable from its initializer expression,

-a "typeof" mechanism, a constraint system
+auto specifier, a constraint system

-page for technical reports that contain more detailed description of the topics.
+See my publications page for technical reports that contain more detailed description of the topics.

 Parasol Home | Research | People | General info | Seminars | Resources